cortexproject/cortex/docs/blocks-storage/production-tips.md

 ### Ensure a high number of max open file descriptors

 The ingester stores received series into per-tenant TSDB blocks.
-Both TSDB WAL, head and compacted blocks are composed by a relatively large number of files which gets loaded via mmap.
+Both TSDB WAL, head and compacted blocks are composed by a relatively large number of files which get loaded via mmap.
 This means that the ingester keeps file descriptors open for TSDB WAL segments, chunk files and compacted blocks which haven't reached the retention period yet.

-If your Cortex cluster has many tenants or ingester is running with a long `-blocks-storage.tsdb.retention-period`, the ingester may hit the **`file-max` ulimit** (maximum number of open file descriptions by a process); in such case, we recommend increasing the limit on your system or enabling [shuffle sharding](../guides/shuffle-sharding.md).
+If your Cortex cluster has many tenants or ingester is running with a long `-blocks-storage.tsdb.retention-period`, the ingester may hit the **`file-max` ulimit** (maximum number of open file descriptions by a process); in such cases, we recommend increasing the limit on your system or enabling [shuffle sharding](../guides/shuffle-sharding.md).

 The rule of thumb is that a production system shouldn't have the `file-max` ulimit below `65536`, but higher values are recommended (eg. `1048576`).